zihuahu/ccr-examples/slurm/2_ApplicationSpecific/alphafold/README.md

 # Example AlphaFold job

-Provided is an example AlphaFold slurm job.
-[T11050.fasta](./T1050.fasta) is a protein sequence provided for...(need info here).
+Provided is an example AlphaFold slurm job and [T11050.fasta](./T1050.fasta) is a protein sequence.

 A couple notes on running AlphaFold: